SEkiSoft/gogogo/.github/PULL_REQUEST_TEMPLATE.md

-Name the PR as the GitHub Issue Number.
-Also, name branches the Issue Number.
+Name both the PR and branch name as the Issue Number.

-Changelog:
+*Ex:*
+PR Title: `Issue 48`
+Branch Name: `issue_48`

+**Changelog:**

-[Summary of changes that have been made in a list]
+*Summary of changes that have been made in a list format*

-Ex:
+*Ex:*
 1. [Changed...]
 2. [Implemented...]
-etc.

-Issue Link:

-[Provide a link to the issue on Github that the PR addresses]
+For commit messages, a general summary of changes made suffices.
+For the last commit message, use [this syntax](https://help.github.com/articles/closing-issues-via-commit-messages/) to also close out the Issue when the PR is merged.

+*Ex:* `Fixes #45`

+Please add labels to the PR as well as assign people to review.
+In addition, post in the Slack channel *#pr-review* so that we know a PR needs review.